rbrito/rbrito/_posts/2011-04-02-running-grub2-on-powerpc-macs.md

 layout: post
 title: "Running GRUB2 on PowerPC Macs"
 date: "Sat, 2 Apr 2011 22:18:12 -0300"
-tags: [configuration, debian, development, free-software, hacks, ibook, kernel, linux, mac, powerpc]
+tags: [debian, free-software, linux, mac, powerpc]
 ---

 Here I write a little bit about my experiences running GRUB2 with a PowerPC Mac (actually, an iBook G4), since the current documentation is lacking in